 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regards to prescription medication.
+We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Does Wellbutrin Work?
+Does Wellbutrin Resolve Depression?

 In trials where Wellbutrin was compared with placebo, it was superior in 5 of the 6 trials.
 The researchers also noted that Wellbutrin was found to be similarly effective to other antidepressant medications like sertraline (brand name Zoloft) but not superior.